 - At the office; walk to see the co-worker instead of calling or emailing.

-High Blood Pressure Aerobic exercises
+High Blood Pressure Exercises

 Few aerobic exercises for hypertension

-- Brisk walking
+- Brisk walking,

-- Swimming or taking a water aerobics class
+- Swimming or attending water aerobics class,

 - Cross-country skiing